Travis Scott: Astroworld Festival crowd crush

 On November 5, 2021, at least ten people died and hundreds were injured in a crowd crush moving toward the stage during Scott's performance at the Astroworld Festival in NRG Park in his hometown of Houston, Texas.
-On the first night, a crowd crush occurred, resulting in the deaths of at least nine people and the cancellation of the second night of the festival.
-In video footage of the incident, Scott is seen doing the following: continuing to perform despite chants from the crowd pleading for him to stop; observing at least one audience member had been hurt, then ordering security for a brief moment to "help, jump in real quick, keep going", only to continue with the rest of the show for the following hour; encouraging people to "get wild" and "crazy", despite an ambulance passing through the crowd that was pulling out lifeless bodies.
+On the first night, a crowd crush occurred, resulting in the cancellation of the second night of the festival.
+In video footage of the incident, Scott is seen continuing to perform despite chants from the crowd pleading for him to stop; observing at least one audience member had been hurt, then ordering security for a brief moment to "help, jump in real quick, keep going", only to continue with the rest of the show for the following hour; encouraging people to "get wild" and "crazy", despite an ambulance passing through the crowd that was pulling out lifeless bodies.
 Victims killed ranged from 9 to 27 years old.

-In the aftermath of the crush, news outlets highlighted Scott's history of dangerous disregard for audience safety.
-Rolling Stone featured a statement from a fan who had been paralyzed during a 2017 show; The New York Times took note of Scott's 2015 guilty plea for reckless endangerment after he encouraged fans to climb security barricades; a Los Angeles Times article contained analysis by safety experts arguing that the deaths were preventable.
-Among other points of criticism was the fact that Scott halted his performance in 2015, when an audience member stole his shoe, ordering the crowd to beat up the person responsible.
 Shortly after, a lawsuit was announced by the concertgoers.
 It was started by Kristian Paredes, who filed for $1,000,000 due to the injuries he received.
+On June 29, 2023, a Texas grand jury declined to indict Scott in a criminal probe of the crowd surge.

 Nebula assault allegations

 On March 1, 2023, Scott was performing at Nebula, a nightclub in New York City, alongside Don Toliver when a sound technician, identified only as Mark, asked Scott to lower the music as it was too loud for the venue's size.
-Scott reportedly responded by giving Mark the finger and punched him in the head, resulting in Mark needing medical attention and police being called to the scene around 3:25 a.m.
+Scott reportedly responded by giving Mark the middle finger and punching him in the head, resulting in Mark needing medical attention and police being called to the scene around 3:25 a.m.
 Scott had reportedly been drinking alcohol and damaged $12,000 in the club's sound equipment before he left the premises.
-The New York City Police Department issued a warrant for Scott's arrest in relation to the incident on March 2, 2023.
+The New York City Police Department (NYPD) issued a warrant for Scott's arrest in relation to the incident on March 2, 2023.
+The matter was resolved with a settlement reached and the NYPD not pressing any charges.

+Miami Beach arrest

+In the early hours of June 20, 2024, Scott was arrested in Miami Beach on charges of disorderly intoxication and trespassing property after warning.
+He was released over six hours later after posting a $650 bond.
+The same day, Scott would capitalize on this incident by unleashing merchandise containing his mugshot which was taken following the arrest.
+In August, prosecutors dropped Scott's disorderly intoxication charge whilst continuing to press charges for trespassing after warning.

+Paris arrest

+In the early hours of August 9, 2024, Scott was arrested in Paris after allegedly getting into a fight with his bodyguard.
+A security guard at the luxury George V hotel where Scott was staying at intervened, which prompted Scott to attack the security guard as well.
+Scott was released without charges the following day.